-Completing the Narrative on Vietnam.
+Completing the Narrative on Vietnam(SM).
 Thomas F. Pike

-He received his Master’s Degree in Strategic Intelligence from the National Intelligence University, where he wrote his master’s thesis on Russian deception operations and German intelligence collection during a large campaign in World War II.
-He was an Army War College fellow and focused his research on operations and intelligence at the national and operational level.
+He received his Master’s Degree in Strategic Intelligence from the National Intelligence University, where he wrote his master’s thesis on Russian operations and German intelligence collection during a large campaign in World War II.
+While an Army War College Fellow, he researched operations and intelligence activities at the national and operational level.
 He currently serves as a Colonel in the U.S. Army and has held commands from the company to the brigade level.
-He has deployed five times and his awards include three bronze stars and the Combat Action Badge.

-Over the course of his research, Tom Pike has visited numerous World War II battlefields to include the D-Day Beaches, Berlin and the former region of Eastern Prussia.
+Over the course of his research, Tom Pike has visited numerous World War II battlefields to include the D-Day Beaches, Berlin, "Koenigsberg" and other battlefields in the former region of Eastern Prussia.
 He is working on several books that analyze operations and intelligence during the Tet Offensive in 1968.
 He has traveled to Vietnam numerous times since 1996 and has visited battlefields from Hanoi to Saigon/HCMC.
-He first visited Vietnam in 1996 where he traveled extensively throughout “I Corps.”
-He toured Hue City with several veterans led by LtGen Ron Christmas, the former commander of H Company, 2/5 Marines which had fought in the city during the Tet Offensive.
-He recently visited Kham Duc, Dak To, Kontum, Pleiku and Ban Me Thuot to conduct research on the B3 Front and the Tet Offensive.
+During his first visit to Vietnam, he toured Hue City with several veterans led by LtGen Ron Christmas, the former commander of H Company, 2/5 Marines which fought there during the Tet Offensive.
+He has also conducted research in Kham Duc, Dak To, Kontum, Pleiku and Ban Me Thuot for a book on the B3 Front and the Tet Offensive.
 Along the coast in the II Corps area, his research included Nha Trang, Qui Nhon, Tuy Hoa and other former bases and battlefields.